w3c/webextensions/proposals/getposition-sidepanel.md

 ### Existing Workarounds

-  - So far, nothing works.
+So far, nothing works.
 The DOM of the side panel and the content script are separate, so even if we detect the resize event when the side panel is opened, we can't determine the panel's position.
-It will be interesting to see others' approaches in the comments of this PR.
+It will be interesting to see other's approaches in the comments of this PR.

 ### Open Web API

 This API is intended to support panels registered by the developer using the Side Panel API, so it does not belong on the open web.

 ## Implementation Notes